 Calculation of settlement according to SNIP 2.02.04-88 is applied to a point on the ground surface (the design point).

-For further calculation, a computational model of the ground is built, assuming homogenous soil layers (i.e., the soil layer is formed by one material) and uniform layer temperature and ice content.
-The soil model that corresponds to this standard implies n≥1 homogeneous layers in the ground, greatly simplifying the model because the layers are not three-dimensional, but simply defined in the vertical plane.
+For further calculation, a computational model of the ground is built, assuming homogenous ground layers (i.e., the ground layer is formed by one material) and uniform layer temperature and ice content.
+The ground model that corresponds to this standard implies n≥1 homogeneous layers in the ground, greatly simplifying the model because the layers are not three-dimensional, but simply defined in the vertical plane.

 Let’s consider a vertical line intersecting the design points.
-The vertical intersects the soil layers at certain heights (Fig. 1).
+The vertical intersects the ground layers at certain heights (Fig. 1).

 Fig. 1: Ground model for settlement calculation

 Fig. 1 shows two design points (B and C).
 There are 4 layers L1,L2,...,Ln, in the ground model and the bottom is bounded by a fixed base (assuming that the fixed base is not affected by settlement).
 The vertical lines passing through the design points intersect all ground layers L1,L2,...,Ln (n=4 in our example), at the heights h1,h2,…,hn and the height of the fixed base z0 (instead of z0 the height of a design point can be used).
 Please note that the Li – a model of the i-th layer – may include a set of parameters (detailed below).

 The model is one-dimensional and does not include ground settlement due to horizontal deformation.